Limit of Visits to Machu Picchu: Hours, Shifts, and More

 7) Which tickets include access to Huayna Picchu?

-9) What restrictions are there for visitors?
+9) What restrictions exist for visitors?

 10) Are there any discounts available?

-Yes, there are significant discounts for:
+Yes, there are considerable discounts for:

 - University students (with valid student ID and under 25 years old).